muntasir2165/reactnd-project-myreads-starter/README.md

-# MyReads: A Book Lending App
+# MyReads: A Book Tracking App

 This is the finished app for the final assessment project for Udacity's React Fundamentals course.